SpiffInc/polyn_migrator/README.md

 ```

 Inside the `change` function you can use the functions available in `Polyn.Migration` to update the NATS server.
 You can then run `mix polyn.migrate` to apply your changes.

+## Generate a Schema

+You can generate a new schema for an event with `mix polyn.gen.schema <name>`.
+The name of the schema is expected to be alphanumeric, lowercase, and dot separated.
+This will generate a new file in `priv/polyn/schemas/<name>.json` with JSON Schema boilerplate.